snarfed/beautifulsoup/doc/source/index.rst

 If your script works on one computer but not another, it's probably because the two computers have different parser libraries available.
-For instance, you may have developed the script on a computer that has lxml installed, and then tried to run it on a computer that only has html5lib installed.
+For example, you may have developed the script on a computer that has lxml installed, and then tried to run it on a computer that only has html5lib installed.
 See `Differences between parsers`_ for why this matters, and fix the problem by mentioning a